The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

 1. Opting to Spot Check a metric will utilize an API Call within your Salesforce instance.
 Making an API Call here allows Ambition to spot check the respective metric's logic against your live Salesforce data.

-2. If you are attempting to Spot Check a Date which is previous to the Lock Date found under the Metric name, learn more about Lock Dates here, the Spot Check will come up null.
+2. In the case you are updating an existing metric rather then create a net new Metric → If you are attempting to Spot Check a Date which is previous to the Lock Date found under the Metric name, learn more about Lock Dates here, the Spot Check will come up null.

 5. Access the Metric's accuracy and adjust filters as needed.